 The first summit success of the year on an eight-thousander in Nepal is perfect.
 The Nepalese expedition operator Seven Summit Treks let it be known via Facebook that the team of the Royal Guard from Bahrain reached the 8,163-meter-high summit of Manaslu this morning at 6:10 a.m. local time.
 Media reports citing the Ministry of Tourism in Kathmandu said that three Nepalese mountain guides had been on the summit with 14 climbers from the Bahrain team.

 Training for Everest

-The Royal Guard team, led by Sheikh Nasser bin Hamad Al Khalifa, the fourth-born son of the King of Bahrain, had received a special permit from the government of Nepal for the expedition.
+The Royal Guard team, led by Sheikh Mohamed Hamad Mohamed Al Khalifa, a member of the royal family of Bahrain, had received a special permit from the government of Nepal for the expedition.
 The ascent of the eighth-highest mountain on earth was in a way the overture for a planned expedition of the royal guard to Mount Everest next spring.